jantsje/floodgame_vr/README.md

 * Dutch (through Django localization file)
 * Spanish (through Django localization file)

-Note that the understanding questions rely on otree-utils and that the localization does not work for them.
+Note that the understanding questions rely on [otree-utils](https://github.com/WZBSocialScienceCenter/otreeutils).

+## Issues
+Localization was not stable for the *UnderstandingQuestionsPage*, which is why the questions have been translated manually.
+This issue should be solved if one wants to conduct an experiment simultaneously in two countries.